1957 World Series

 Hank Aaron led all regulars with a .393 average and 11 hits, including a triple, three home runs and seven RBI.

 Milwaukee’s victory marked the first Wisconsin pro championship won by a team other than the Green Bay Packers.
+To date, this is the only World Series victory by a team from Milwaukee.

 Summary

 Note: It was the Braves' first championship since the "Miracle Braves" of 1914.

 Matchups

 Game 1

 In the third inning, the Yankees replaced first baseman Bill Skowron, who was complaining of back pain, with Elston Howard.
 In the fifth inning the Braves had a runner in scoring position after an error by Howard.
 The Braves did not manage to capitalize on this opportunity, as second baseman Red Schoendienst grounded out.
 By the end of the fifth inning, the Braves had left four men on base, with the game still scoreless.

 The Yankees broke through that inning with a leadoff single by Jerry Coleman, followed by two ground outs which moved the runner to third base, and then a triple by slugger Hank Bauer made the score 1–0.
 After three consecutive batters reached first base in the Yankees' half of the sixth inning, and a run scored on Andy Carey's single, Milwaukee manager Fred Haney pulled starter Warren Spahn and replaced him with Ernie Johnson.

 The Yankees scored once more in the sixth inning when Coleman executed a squeeze play, allowing Yogi Berra to score from third base.
 The Braves managed to score only once, when Wes Covington scored in the seventh on a single by Schoendienst.
 Whitey Ford pitched a complete game for the Yankees.